dthomas1202/clockwise-calipers-data-interface/README.md

 This data interface aims to improve on this by adding additional features, and providing a basis for using the calipers serial protocol for other use cases.

 Some of the data interface features include:

-- Emulates a generic USB keyboard, compatible with Linux, Windows, MacOS, iOS[^ios_keyboard], Android[^android_keyboard].
+- Emulates a generic USB keyboard, compatible with Linux, Windows, MacOS, iOS[^ios_keyboard], Android[^android_keyboard], and really anything that supports USB keyboards.
 - Supports multiple ways to trigger sending the measurement to the computer.
   - Included push button on the data interface.
   - 2 pin JST connector for a remote push button or foot pedal.
   - A custom USB cable with a push button mounted on the calipers.
 (See schematics for details)
 - Two LEDs to indicate power status, and the successful reception of data packets from the calipers.
-- Multiple different configuration options set via a DIP switch.
+- Multiple different configuration options can be set via a DIP switch.
   - The option to send `CTRL + A` before the measurement is sent so previous measurements are overwritten.
   - Enable sending the units (mm/in) after the measurement.
 (Such as `1.23 mm`)
   - Setting any combination of a newline, tab, comma, or space to be sent after the measurement.
-    - Enabling a buzzer to provide an audible queue when a measurement is sent.
+  - Enabling a buzzer to provide audible feedback when a measurement is sent.
-    -
+  - Enable the trigger input using the USB ports VBUS pin.
+(See schematics for details)

+## Hardware

+## Installing to an Arduino

+## Extra Details

-## The "RS232" Serial Protocol
+### The "RS232" Serial Protocol

 Clockwise Tools own online store page for the Data Cable, as well as other online marketplaces use the term "RS232" as part of the product title.
 However, upon investigating the data being sent over the micro USB B port, it is instead using synchronous serial communication over the D+ and D- wires of the USB port.
 This is effectively SPI, just without the chip select and MISO signals.

 The calipers transmit 24 bits of data every ~150ms over the D+ and D- wires at 1.5V.
 It seems to transmit regardless of if anything is plugged in to the USB port, or the calipers are turned on or off.
-During data transmission, the clock has a rate of ~0.4ms per clock cycle.
+The clock has a rate of ~0.4ms per clock cycle, and the clock phase and polarity are equivalent to SPI Mode 3.
+However, because of the transistors used for level shifting, the polarity is inverted, so SPI Mode 1 is used.
 The D+ wire carries the data signal, while D- carries the clock.
 The USB ports +5V pin is also powered by the calipers, however only at 1.5V.